Last Updated August 1, 2020

-US citizens can have as many passports as they want (one friend of mine is working on his fifth, while a client of a colleague has eight), but they will be liable to the IRS so long as they carry an American passport.
+US citizens can have as many passports as they want (I know one guy who has eight), but they will be liable to the IRS so long as they carry a US passport.

 Citizens of countries like Australia, the UK, Canada, Norway, and others may similarly have a lot of hoops to jump through if they want to stop paying taxes in their home country, even after leaving.

 These days, every government agency you deal with wants to know which country you’re a resident of.
 For that reason, it is important to establish a tax residence in a tax-free country that won’t try to get its hands on the money you earn anywhere else.

 Going to tax-free countries and obtaining a second residence can go a long way in getting your high-tax home country off your back while saving you thousands (if not hundreds of thousands) of dollars in taxes every year.

 It’s all about “going where you’re treated best” in a world where many residents of high-tax countries are on the hook to pay taxes on their worldwide income.

 No matter what your situation may be, having a second residence in a tax-free country gives you a lot of freedom.